decred/politeiagui/README.md

 - [fetch-mock](https://www.wheresrhys.co.uk/fetch-mock/) - Mock http requests
 - [redux-mock-store](https://github.com/dmitry-zaets/redux-mock-store) and [redux-actions-assertions](https://github.com/redux-things/redux-actions-assertions) for testing redux actions.

+## E2E tests

+Politeiagui has e2e tests using `cypress` and `react-testing-library/cypress`.
+Backend should be running when running e2e tests.
+There are two ways two run e2e test, either in terminal or in browser:

+1. To run e2e tests in terminal use: `test:e2e:run`.
+2. To run e2e tests in browser use: `test:e2e:runbrowser`.

 ## Contributing

 We encourage you to contribute to Politeiagui.
 Please check [How to contribute to Politeiagui](../master/CONTRIBUTING.md) for guidelines about how to proceed.